Key Takeaways

 Construction Workers’ Comp Insurance: Bottom Line

-Construction workers' comp covers your medical bills and lost wages when jobsite accidents happen.
-Most states require it, no matter how small your crew is, since construction work carries serious risks.
-But workers' comp alone won't protect you against everything.
-You'll also need general liability, commercial auto and equipment coverage for complete financial protection.
+Construction workers' comp covers medical bills and lost wages when jobsite accidents happen.
+Most states require workers' comp regardless of crew size since construction work carries serious risks.
+Workers' comp provides essential protection, but construction businesses also need general liability, commercial auto and equipment coverage for complete financial protection.

 Construction Workers’ Comp: FAQ

-We get many frequently asked questions about workers' comp for construction from construction workers and business owners.
-See our answers below:
+MoneyGeek's experts answered common questions about workers' comp for construction workers and business owners:

 What does workers' comp insurance cost for construction companies?